comit-network/RFCs/RFC-007-SWAP-Ethereum-basic.md

 ### Hash Functions

-This RFC specifies SHA-256 is the only value the `hash_function` header may take if Ethereum is used as a ledger.
+This RFC specifies SHA-256 as the only value the `hash_function` parameter to `comit-rfc-003` may take if Ethereum is used as a ledger.
 This may be expanded in subsequent RFCs.

 ### Parameters